 Day 09: Thimphu – Punakha-Thimpu (148 Kms.)
 7 hrs.
 (B/L/D)

-After breakfast proceeds to Punakha across Dochula pass (3,100m).
-The pass offers the most spectacular view over the greater eastern Himalayas including highest peak of Bhutan.
-Enroute make short excursion about an hour to the temple of divine madman, also well known as the temple of fertility.
-It is fascinating to walk through villages and the rice fields.
-Arrive Punakha the capital city of Bhutan till 1955 and still the Je Khenpo, the Chief of Abbot resides there during the winter season.
+After breakfast proceed to Punakha across the Dochula pass (3,100m).
+The pass offers the most spectacular view of the greater eastern Himalayas including the highest peak in Bhutan.
+Enroute, make a short excursion of about an hour to the Temple of the Divine Madman, also well known as the Temple of Fertility.
+It is fascinating to walk through the villages and the rice fields.
+Arrive in Punakha, the capital city of Bhutan till 1955 and still the Je Khenpo.
+The Chief of Abbot resides there during the winter season.
 After lunch visit Punakha Dzong built by Shabdrung Ngawang Namgyel in 1638 and situated at the junction of Pho Chu and Mo Chu Rivers.
-Evening drive back to Thimpu.
-Overnight in Thimpu

 Day 10: Thimphu – Paro (B/L/D)

 Drive to Paro and Transfer to the trail-head and begin your trek to Takstang (Tiger’s Lair) monastery, Bhutan’s most famous sight.
 Your guide can arrange a pony/horse ride uphill till the Cafeteria, but one must be able to walk after that.
 Proper trekking boots or good walking shoes are necessary for this hike.
 Those who choose not to hike can stay back with the driver and tour around Paro.